 Take Back the Tap

 "Taking back the tap" means reclaiming a more economical, ecological, equitable, and healthy way to drink water.
 Drinking bottled water is bad for your pocket book, bad for the planet, and sometimes bad for people too.
 Due to advocacy by the Sustainability Committee, student groups and others, Lane has "Taken Back the Tap" and stopped selling bottled water at the cafeteria, bookstore and in vending machines.
-To date, 276 Lane students and employees have signed the pledge to "Take Back the Tap" and not drink bottled water.
-Sign the pledge today!
+To date, 276 Lane students and employees have signed the ledge to "Take Back the Tap" and not drink bottled water.

 Bottled water costs more per gallon than gasoline.
 Bottled water costs as much as 10,000 times more than tap water.